Mental Health First Aiders

 Get in touch with us either directly using our contact details below or via our confidential email address: email@example.com

-There is also a trained group of MHFAs specifically within Plant Sciences and Zoology, for staff and students in those departments.
+There is also a trained group of MHFAs specifically within Biology, for staff and students in that department.

 Isidro Abreu Sanchez (he/him)

 In the university, I am Marie Skłodowska-Curie Fellow in the Department of Biology, working on the mineral nutrition of a group of beneficial bacteria called rhizobia.
 I am also friend, partner, and now father.
 All our selfs bring its own ups and downs, specially when we have little or no support network (pandemics, expats...), therein the importance of self-care and mental wellbeing.
 If you want to speak (English or Spanish), feel free to contact me via email (firstname.lastname@example.org).

 Postdoc Researcher, Medicinal Chemistry

 I am a postdoctoral researcher in medicinal Chemistry based at the Chemistry Research Laboratory.
 Currently, I am working on the treatment of Duchenne Muscular Dystrophy.
 I have worked for the University for over 16 years, and experienced and witnessed the many ups and downs of research in a STEM subject.
 When I am not in the lab, I like to do some sport.

 Feel free to contact Carole directly via email: email@example.com

 I’m a postdoc in Physics and have been for many years: longer than I care to admit and long enough to know the ups and downs of postgrad and postdoc life very well.
 At work I make molecular machines using DNA as a construction material, at home I am learning to print with letterpress.

 Feel free to contact Jon directly via email: firstname.lastname@example.org